terrelsa13/MUMC/README.md

    - Mac - I do not have a Mac to confirm
    - If someone has confirmed this works on Mac, let me know and I will update this.
 * Python 3.10
-   - Other versions of python 3.x will likely work; but are not supported
+   - Older versions of python 3.x will likely work; but are not supported
+   - Python 2.x or earlier are not supported and will not work
 * python-dateutil \***must** be installed\*
 * media_cleaner_config_defaults.py **\*new\***
 * Emby/Jellyfin need to have permissions on Linux machines to delete media items (read from [this post](https://github.com/clara-j/media_cleaner/issues/2#issuecomment-547319398) down)